A Texas neighborhood became a target of the right over immigration. Locals are pushing back

 Spokespersons for Abbott did not immediately return a message seeking comment Wednesday.
 Abbott previously said “serious concerns” have been raised about Colony Ridge and suggested that lawmakers may look into the matter when they come back for a special session starting Monday.

-In a post on X, formerly known as Twitter, DeSanits last month wrote: “I will end this.”
+In a post on X, formerly known as Twitter, DeSantis last month wrote: “I will end this.”

 Laws do not prohibit non-U.S. citizens from purchasing homes.
 Although many in Liberty County acknowledge that undocumented citizens live in Colony Ridge, they pushed back on claims that they account for most residents and described their community as no different than many neighborhoods across Texas.